 For over twenty years, Music from Salem has been bringing chamber music from concert halls in the United States and Europe to Hubbard Hall audiences.
 Named “Best Summer Music Series for Adventurous Programming” by Metroland, the musicians of Music from Salem offer programs of an exciting diversity and scope usually found only in major cities.

-Upcoming Music from Salem Events at Hubbard Hall:
+2015 Music from Salem Concert Series at Hubbard Hall

 This includes cabaret performances by members of the Theatre Company at Hubbard Hall and the Hubbard Hall Opera Theatre, local musicians and other performers with connections to the area.